Careers – An Overview for Students, Parents, Carers & Employers

 Our Careers Programme

-We cover careers across the age ranges through assemblies, discrete lessons as part of our Careers and Personal Development Programme in year 9, 10 and 11 and an ever increasing range of events and activities.
+We cover careers across the age ranges through assemblies, discrete lessons as part of our Careers and Personal Development Programme in Year 9, 10 and 11 and an ever increasing range of events and activities:

 We will disseminate relevant information to students through assemblies, registration and other sources such as our regular newsletter for Careers and Post 16 Information ‘Ways Forward’.
 We will explore any opportunities to give students access to Employers, Employees, Workplaces & Further/Higher Education Education providers and how our curriculum subjects link to possible careers.
 To support this vision we have invested in Unifrog – software that brings available information about future careers and education into one single, impartial, user-friendly platform designed to help students to make the best choices, and submit the strongest applications.